(Disclosure: Some of the links below may be affiliate links)

 Keep in mind that I am not a real estate expert.
 But we just went through the process of buying a house in Switzerland.
 So I want to share all the information I have on the subject.

 If you already have a house, you will also have to sell out your previous house (or rent it out).
-I am not going to cover this.
+I will not cover this.
 But in that case, you have already been through buying a house, so it should be easier.
 And all the buying process should be mostly the same.

 1. Research how much you can afford